-- Understand your child's condition and have a sense of how the condition may affect your child in the future - Identify any health issues that need to be monitored - Make informed care decisions, including identifying appropriate services, potential treatments and relevant clinical trials - Understand whether others in your family will be affected by the condition and help with family planning decisions

-- Access services and support for your child's needs, for example educational support or social care services. - Find support organisations to help provide information, support and reduce feelings of isolation - Explain to other people in your life about your child's health condition.
+- Understand your condition and have a sense of how the condition may affect you or your family in the future - Identify any health issues that need to be monitored - Make informed care decisions, including identifying appropriate services, potential treatments and relevant clinical trials - Understand whether others in your family will be affected by the condition and help with family planning decisions - Access services and support for your needs, for example workplace support or social care services - Find support organisations to help provide information, support and reduce feelings of isolation - Explain to other people in your life about your health condition

 However, a diagnosis does not always mean things will change.
-You may find that your child's care plan remains the same and you may continue to be supported by the same healthcare professionals.
+You may find that your care plan remains the same and you may continue to be supported by the same healthcare professionals.